risc0/risc0/README.md

 We recommend using [Bazelisk](https://github.com/bazelbuild/bazelisk) to make bazel version management seamless.

+In order to build Risc0 executables you'll need a RISC-V toolchain.
+Bazel will automatically fetch and manage the toolchain for the following platforms:

+* macOS (x86_64)
+* macOS (arm64)

 You should be able to build and run all tests with:

 ```